In my very first post on this blog, I told you why I adventure. But there’s more to the story, and today feels like a fitting day to share it.

 The day I went skydiving did wonders for my recovery, honestly.
 I felt SO alive.
 SO free.
 And I knew, 15,000 feet in the air, that I could never, ever go back to not living again.

 So, why do I adventure?
 Because I chose life.
 Because I’m no longer bound by the chains of an eating disorder.
 Because I no longer waste my time and energy and money on bingeing and purging—which gives me the freedom to adventure.

 Adventure didn’t save me from bulimia.
 God did.
 No question.
 But God used my passion for adventure to show me how to live again.
 To show me what freedom feels like.
 And to show me that He still loves me and wants me to be happy – regardless of the years I spent resisting His help.

 Now you know the full story of Adventure and the Girl.
 Well, the full backstory anyway.
+Here’s more about my recovery story.
 My only hope is that reading this will encourage you to ALWAYS choose life.
 Treat it like a gift.
 Pursue it with a fervor.
 It really is the best adventure!